tombye/trexit/_posts/2017-07-10-france-to-belgium.markdown

 We crossed the border from France to Belgium a couple of days ago while we were walking from Trélon (famous for its glass-making) to Chimay (famous for its Trappist beer).

-Trélon glass museum
+Trélon glass museum:

 ![trélon glass museum](https://github.com/tombye/trexit/raw/gh-pages/assets/images/trelon-glass-museum.jpg)

-Chimay roundabout
+Chimay roundabout:

 ![chimay roundabout with beer paraphernalia](https://github.com/tombye/trexit/raw/gh-pages/assets/images/chimay-roundabout-with-beer-paraphernalia.jpg)